We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 What You’ll See in Windsor Castle:

-- St. George’s Chapel where 10 monarch are buried including the resting place of Queen Victoria’s husband, Albert
+- St. George’s Chapel where Prince Harry and Meghan Markle were married and where 10 monarchs are buried including the resting place of Queen Victoria’s husband, Albert.

 - The State Apartments containing the Queen’s Gallery and dining hall which feature the works of Rubens, Holbein, & Brueghel.